nocksock/kloen/README.md

 ## Usage / Quick Start

-Kloen is using [alien-signals]'s `createReactiveSystem` under the hood.
+Kloen is using [alien-signals]'s reactivity system under the hood.
 The surface API is *mostly* the same as in the original, with some differences in order to be able to provide some utility functions and enable a few usage patterns.